'Our mums were crying': Dubai swimmers share their Olympic joy

 In little over two weeks, Karin and Christina will walk alongside global sporting icons and dive into the Olympic pool at the Paris Games (July 26-August 11).

-Karin, a GEMS Wellington Academy student, has qualified for the 400m freestyle event in Paris.
+Karin, a GEMS Wellington Academy - Al Khail student, has qualified for the 400m freestyle event in Paris.
 The 15-year-old is brimming with excitement as she prepares to represent Jordan, the country of her origin, in the world’s greatest sporting spectacle.

 Christina, a GEMS Wellington International School student, has punched her ticket to the Paris Games where the 16-year-old will swim in the 50-metre freestyle event for Eritrea.